backdrop/backdrop-issues/templates/issue-template--release--minor.md

 ### Publicity tasks

-- [ ] Tweet that a new release is out @stpaultim
+- [ ] Social Media: Post/Tweet/Toot/Skeet that a new version is out (assignments below)
-  * Use text like "We're thrilled to announce Backdrop version 1.18.0.
+  * Use text like "We're thrilled to announce Backdrop version 1.18.
 This is the 19th new feature release of #BackdropCMS. https://backdropcms.org"
+  - [ ] Post to Bluesky @stpaultim
   - [ ] Post to Mastodon @stpaultim
+  - [ ] Post to Twitter @stpaultim
   - [ ] Post to Facebook @stpaultim or @cellear
   - [ ] Post to LinkedIn @yorkshirepudding
-- [ ] Publish blog post (assign to stpaultim / tomgrandy / klonos / jenlampton)
+- [ ] Publish blog post (assign to stpaultim / klonos / jenlampton)
 - [ ] email katie@phpweekly.com for a note in the PHP Weekly Newsletter (assign to stpaultim / klonos / jenlampton)
 - [ ] Update the roadmap page on b.org (assign to stpaultim / klonos / jenlampton)
 - [ ] Update list of modules included in backdrop core (assign to bugfolder / klonos / jenlampton)